-Foster carers provide safe, secure and nurturing homes for children in Surrey when they can't live with their own families.
-This might be for a few days, months or until a child becomes an adult, depending on the different circumstances.
+Foster carers provide safe, secure and loving homes for children in Surrey when they can't live with their own families.
+This might be for a few days, months or until a child becomes an adult, depending on their different situations.

-The role of a foster carer includes the 'usual' tasks expected of parents and guardians such as taking children to and from school, attending meetings, supporting contact with family members, visiting friends and advocating for the child.
+The role of a foster carer includes the 'usual' tasks expected of parents and guardians such as taking children to and from school, attending meetings, visiting friends and supporting the child.

 Below are some of the common questions people ask when they are considering becoming a foster carer.